How to Begin Developing or Updating a Safe Sanctuaries® Policy

 - Person(s) responsible for children and youth ministries

-- Representative from each group that works with children and youth (may include Sunday school, fellowship groups, choirs, and others)
+- A representative from each group that works with children and youth (may include Sunday school, fellowship groups, choirs, and others)

-- Representative from parents of children and youth (have at least two parents from separate families as a minimum recommended number)
+- A representative from parents of children and youth (have at least two parents from separate families as a minimum recommended number)